ggrangia/aws-terraform-collection/dns-resolver/README.md

 ## Notes

+IMPORTANT: I am deploying 6 resolver endpoints (3 Inbound and 3 outboud).
+They are expensive.
+For testing, one for each type is enough.
+For most production environments, 2 of each will suffice.

 I could have used a module for the two "support" accounts, but I skipped it for simplicity.

 Here I have everything defined in the same statefile, so I can access the resolver rules in the "support" accounts.
 In a real scenario, it is likely that they do not all live in the same statefile, hence a data lookup is be necessary.